EComes-DigiPen/fpsc-resources/quake/Quake-Resources.md

 * [Quake3e](http://github.com/ec-/Quake3e)
     A fork of an older version of ioQuake3 that is "aimed to be fast, secure, and compatible with all existing Q3A mods".
 Has Vulkan support.
 * [Q3lite](http://github.com/cdev-tux/q3lite)
-    A fork of ioQuake3 optimized for embedded Linux systems, such as the Raspberry Pi.
+    A fork of ioQuake3 optimized for the Raspberry Pi and other embedded Linux systems.

 ### Other:
 * [FTEQW](http://fte.triptohell.info/)